 How can we wash our hair and ourselves plastic free, chemical free and still keep it lightweight, budget and travel-friendly and practical?
-In this post I share why this is important, what you can do and which chemical free shampoos I can recommend near you.
+In this post I share why this is important, what you can do and which chemical free shampoos I recommend.

 When showering on a sailboat (if you’re lucky the soapy water drains straight to the sea.
 When showering anywhere, ingredients can sneak through filters straight to the sea.
 These are often man-made chemicals that don’t belong there.
 And what is the packaging usually made from?

 Shampoo and soap come with two big ocean challenges